 Eligibility - This Agreement is available to Customers receiving service under the Utility’s residential rates (Residential Customers) who do not participate in the Percentage of Income Payment Plan.

-Nature of the Services - Upon the effective date of this Agreement, NAP agrees to provide electric generation supply, as specified in the Customer Disclosure Statement).
+Nature of the Services - Upon the effective date of this Agreement, NAP agrees to provide electric generation supply, as specified in the Customer Disclosure Statement.
 In return, the Customer agrees to receive and pay for that Service.
+NAP offers a Standard Product which meets the statutory renewable energy requirements of Ohio, and a higher percentage renewable energy product.
+If any Customer purchases NAP’s renewable energy product that is above and beyond any Ohio statutory requirements, NAP will purchase Renewable Energy Certificate Credits ("REC") for the percentage of each product as indicated on the Customer Disclosure Statement.
+NAP will purchase and retire RECs to offset the applicable product percentage of your electricity usage, as determined by the state.
+Our purchasing of RECs combines locally generated electricity with national RECs generated from wind, hydro and/or solar.
+One REC is equal to one megawatt-hour of electricity generated from an eligible renewable energy source.
+Residential customer supply prices do not change based on usage.

 Term - This Agreement becomes effective upon expiration of the Contract Cancellation and the rescission period described in the Right to Rescind section of this Agreement and shall continue, subject to the provisions of this Agreement, for the term indicated in the Customer Enrollment Acknowledgement Form or introductory Letter (Initial Term”), unless and until the Agreement is renewed.
 Service will commence with the first meter reading after the Utility processes your enrollment.
 After the Initial Term this Agreement shall continue on a month to month basis.